bangle-io/bangle-io-help/docs/landing.md

 ### 1. You own your notes

-- Bangle reads and stores notes from a folder of your choice **right in your computer**.
-This means your data stays local and never leaves your computer.
+- **Local:** Modify notes right from your computer.
+Think Notion, but local only.

-- Bangle uses Markdown syntax to save your files so that to avoid data lock-in and keep it human readable.
+- **No data lock-in:** bangle stores your notes in a human readable **_Markdown_** format.

-### 2. Simple, extensible and powerful
+### 2. Not your usual note taking app

-- Bangle is a WYSIWYG editor.
-It is surprising that majority of the fancy markdown note apps do not have WYSIWYG and force the user to switch context between two split screens. _(Bangle has a split screen, but that is for multitasking different notes.)_
+- **WYSIWYG**: Even though we save things in Markdown format, Bangle will enrich your eyes with rich text formatting.

-- I have spent a lot of time first perfecting the editor (see [bangle.dev](https://github.com/bangle-io/bangle.dev)) which will me to build a powerful editor like [Notion](https://www.notion.so/) or [Dropbox paper](https://www.dropbox.com/paper) and support real time collaboration.
+- **Modern rich text editor:** Bangle uses its sister project [bangle.dev](https://github.com/bangle-io/bangle.dev) which unlocks us to build a powerful editor like [Notion](https://www.notion.so/) or [Dropbox paper](https://www.dropbox.com/paper) and support real time collaboration.

-- Extensibility is one of the reasons I wanted to build a new note taking app.
-The core features of bangle are encapsulated in an extension and I am working on finalizing the API to allow for community built extensions.
+- **Extensibility:** Even though it's a web app it was built ground up to be extended by awesome extensions. (_We have bunch of community extensions coming out soon.)_

-### 3. Portable
+### 3. Portability at its core

-- I :heart: web and I strongly believe in [PWA](https://medium.com/free-code-camp/an-explanation-of-progressive-web-apps-for-the-non-pwa-crowd-8a400e275ea1)s, which is why I donot intend to make this an Electron app.
+- **No Electron:**  :heart: for web and speed, thats it.

-- Bangle.io is fast and performant.
-Try opening a heavy project like [10,000 Markdown Files](https://github.com/Zettelkasten-Method/10000-markdown-files) to test out the performance.
+- **Performant:** Throw thousands of notes at it and Bangle will chug along fine. _(Try opening a heavy project like [10,000 Markdown Files](https://github.com/Zettelkasten-Method/10000-markdown-files).)_

 ### Why should you try it out?

-The cost of trying it out is low, a there is no data lock-in because Bangle is completely local and uses Markdown syntax to read/write your notes.
+The cost of trying it out is low as this is a web app, not installation and as I mentioned above there is no data lock-in.
+You can open your existing Markdown notes try it out and still continue to use your favorite note taking app.

 **Bangle.io is in its early stages**, so expect some important features missing and some stability issues.
-If you are already happy with your current setup, thats great, but if you think there is potential her please help us spread the word, every bit counts :raising_hand_woman: !
+If you are already happy with your current setup, thats great, but if you think there is a potential here please help us spread the word, every bit counts :raising_hand_woman: !

 ### Head to :green_book: [[Getting Started]] to create your workspace

-Follow the project on :bird: **[Twitter](https://twitter.com/home).**
+Follow the project on :bird: **[Twitter](https://twitter.com/IoBangle).**

 For thoughts or :heart: please join us at our **[Discord channel](https://discord.gg/GvvbWJrVQY)**.